 - "Save/Install Protocol Sets" displays only if the Protocol Transfer Utility is installed.
-See instructions for use in the appropriate appendix. - "Install additional images for 4mation" displays only if the Image Installer utility is installed.
+See instructions for use in Appendix 16: Protocol Transfer Utility. - "Install additional images for 4mation" displays only if the Image Installer utility is installed.
 See instructions for use in the appropriate appendix. - "Create 4mation games for all image directories" displays only if the Add4 utility is installed.
-This program adds all the possible 4mation image display sets as choices on the clinician game selection screen. - "Create/Install emailable remote use flash drive data" displays only if the Remote Flash Utility is installed.
-This program allows saving/restoring the contents of a remote-user flash drive under certain conditions as described in Appendix 20.
+This program adds all the possible 4mation image display sets as choices on the clinician game selection screen. - "Create/Install emailable remote use flash drive data (deprecated)" displays only if the Remote Flash Utility is installed.
+This program allows saving/restoring the contents of a remote-user flash drive under certain conditions as described in Appendix 20. - "Clean up data incompatible with earlier EEGer versions" deletes old unsupported files and EEGer preferences settings from EEGer folder - "Get Keyfiles" is the same utility that is on the File menu (Get Keyfile) - "Gather realtime key usage for future designs" saves all keystore menu options used during session for future use. (no clinical or functional significance for this utility)